 There is no one comprehensive source for information about state court judicial clerkships.
 Some potentially useful resources include:

-- The California Supreme Court and the California Courts of Appeal generally do not hire graduating students, but rather hire more experienced practitioners as permanent staff attorneys.
+- The California Supreme Court and the California Courts of Appeal generally do not hire graduating students, but rather hire more experienced practitioners as law clerks or permanent staff attorneys.
 However, the California Superior Courts — particularly in San Francisco and Los Angeles counties — have in recent years hired graduating law students as term clerks.
-Attorney job listings with the California Administrative Office of the Courts, the Supreme Court of California, or the California Courts of Appeal, are available by following the links at http://www.courtinfo.ca.gov/jobs/.
+Attorney job listings with the California Administrative Office of the Courts, the Supreme Court of California, or the California Courts of Appeal, are available by following the links at https://www.courts.ca.gov/5787.htm.

 - Law clerks at the state high court (article about the day-to-day role of a CA SUP CT clerk)